Cabbage Patch Kids: Jakks Pacific

-JAKKS Pacific acquired Play Along Toys and assumed the master toy licensee for the Cabbage Kids in 2011.
-Jakks introduced a 14-inch (35.6 cm) Cabbage Kids Fashionality line and other Cabbage Patch Kid products.
-In 2013, Jakks Pacific released the Celebration edition to commemorate the 30th Birthday of the licensed Cabbage Kids.
+JAKKS Pacific acquired Play Along Toys and assumed the master toy licensee for the Cabbage Patch Kids in 2011.
+Jakks introduced a 14-inch (35.6 cm) Cabbage Patch Kids Fashionality line and other Cabbage Patch Kid products.
+In 2013, Jakks Pacific released the Celebration edition to commemorate the 30th Birthday of the licensed Cabbage Patch Kids.

 Wicked Cool Toys

-Wicked Cool Toys is the current master toy licensee for Cabbage Kids.
+Wicked Cool Toys is the master toy licensee for Cabbage Patch Kids as of 2015.

-In this line, WCT released new additions like Little Sprouts, a toyline of tiny collectable dolls, and Adoptimals, plush pets who interact with the Kids.
+Wicked Cool Toys released new additions like Little Sprouts, a line of tiny collectable dolls, only 1.5 inches tall.
+They also released Adoptimals, 8-inch plus pets that a Cabbage Patch Kid can adopt.

-Cabbage Kids brand
+Cabbage Patch Kids brand

-The original 1982 Cabbage Kids license agreement with Coleco Industries was negotiated by Roger L. Schlaifer, doing business as Schlaifer Nance & Company (SN&C), the exclusive worldwide licensor for Original Appalachian Artworks, Roberts' company at the time.
+The original 1982 Cabbage Patch Kids license agreement with Coleco Industries was negotiated by Roger L. Schlaifer, doing business as Schlaifer Nance & Company (SN&C), the exclusive worldwide licensor for Original Appalachian Artworks, Roberts' company at the time.

 Following Schlaifer Nance & Company's signing of Coleco Industries, SN&C designed and/or directed the design and quality of virtually all CPK branded products produced by its over one hundred and fifty CPK licensed manufacturers, including Coleco.
-They included the first children's licensed character diapers and low-sugar cereal, children’s apparel, bedding, stationery products, books, backyard pools, and thousands of other children's products – generating over $2 billion in retail sales for 1984, alone.
-Total sales during the Schlaifer's six-year tenure exceeded $4.5 billion, more than ten times the total revenues of Cabbage Kids merchandise and entertainment in the thirty years since–the latter of which never made the impact Roberts claimed it would under his direction in the November 1983 addition of Esquire magazine.
+They included the first children's licensed character diapers and low-sugar cereal, children's apparel, bedding, stationery products, books, backyard pools, and thousands of other children's products—generating over $2 billion in retail sales for 1984, alone.
+Total sales during the Schlaifer's six-year tenure exceeded $4.5 billion, more than ten times the total revenues of Cabbage Patch Kids merchandise and entertainment in the thirty years since—the latter of which never made the impact Roberts claimed it would under his direction in the November 1983 edition of Esquire magazine.
 And while sales of the dolls and other licensed products declined precipitously in the late 1980s, the dolls have become a mainstay of the toy industry, and one of the few long-running doll brands in history.

-Porcelain Cabbage Kids
+Porcelain Cabbage Patch Kids

 These limited edition dolls were available from Applause gifts and later by direct mail from the Danbury Mint.
 They have a rigid fabric body with porcelain legs, arms, and head.